LuisCristovao/Experiments/NewSite/one_page_site/ReadMe.txt

     }
 I will make this way because t seems that if this is in this format, then on JSON.parse and later on with **for(key in json)** every thing will be ordered automatically.

+### Migration
+Python program that sees the previous db and generates the new one.

 ## Notes
  JSON format already organizes alphabetically the key!!!!!!!!
 ### Scroll bottom